top of page

 • Crate train when necessary – If leaving your dog unsupervised, a crate can prevent destructive behaviors.

-3. Digging: Keeping Your Yard Together
+3. Digging: Keeping Your Yard Intact

 Common Causes: